"The world is in chaos. Blood flows like rivers. We, Emperor Taizong's youngest descendant, must—"

 "Hah."

-Su Min was not worried in the slightest.
+Su Min wasn't worried in the slightest.

 "Good."

-A flash of light, silent and swift.
 Su Min appeared on the central throne before anyone's senses could even register the movement.
-The Mastery of the Five Thunders contained thousands of esoteric variations, and she had only begun exploring its depths.
-This simple, short range lightning speed movement was far beyond the perception of any Foundation Establishment cultivator.
+The Mastery of the Five Thunders contained thousands of variations, and she had only begun exploring its depths.
+This short-range lightning-speed movement was far beyond the perception of any Foundation Establishment cultivator.

 One by one, they rose from their seats and bowed deeply, a wave of deference sweeping through the hall.